 Marriage.
 Being married or having a family is not an excuse for failing to attend classes regularly and on time, submit assignments, take tests or exams

 Pregnancy: Pregnancy is not a medical condition, therefore failing to attend classes regularly and on time, submit assignments, take tests or exams.
 It shall be noted that no female student shall be terminated or suspended due to pregnancy.

+Breastfeeding:

 Violation of Law and College Discipline

 College student conduct proceedings may be instituted against a student who is alleged to be responsible for conduct that potentially violates both the criminal law and the Student Code of Conduct (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
-Proceedings under the Student Code of Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus at the discretion of the Dean of Students.
+Proceedings under the Student Code of Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus at the discretion of the Registry.
 Determinations made or sanctions imposed, under the Student Code of Conduct shall not be subject to change because criminal charges arising out of the same facts giving rise to violation of College rules were dismissed, reduced, or resolved in favor of or against the criminal law defendant.

 When a student is charged by law, with a violation of law, the College will not request, or agree to, special consideration for that individual because of his or her status as a student.
 If the alleged offense is also being processed under the Student Code of Conduct, the College may advise off-campus authorities of the existence of the Student Code of Conduct and of how such matters are typically handled within the College community.
 The College will attempt to cooperate with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators (provided that the conditions do not conflict with campus rules or sanctions).
 Individual students and other members of the College community, acting in their personal capacities, remain free to interact with governmental representatives as they deem appropriate.